Animals help with primary and secondary * psychological or psycho-somatic impairments,

 Identification of ESA animals:

 On the animal with a special vest, brand, leash:

 Although ESAs are not generally recognized, they are enjoying increasing acceptance in everyday life insofar as they are marked.
 If the ESA is marked with a work vest, it has increased chances with the person belonging to it to enter areas that are closed to ordinary animals (e.g. supermarket, authorities, etc.).

 The labeling of the animal signals that you are dependent on this animal and that it has a special function for you as person.
 Furthermore, labeling is a good way to prevent inquiries and complaints from uninvolved third parties from the outset during the movement in normally inaccessible areas.
 Labeling the animal also promotes public awareness of the difference between a pet and a functional animal!

 Labeling on humans:

-Supportive recognizable makes wearing a special armband or pin.
-This equipment indicates that humans and animals should not be seperated.
+Supporting recognizable is the wearing of a special armband or lapel pin.
+These equipments indicate that humans and animals should not be separated.